doganazcol/doganazcol.github.io/index.md

       advised by <a href="https://people.eecs.berkeley.edu/~trevor/" target="_blank">Trevor Darrell</a> and
       <a href="https://joeygonzalez.com/" target="_blank">Joey Gonzalez</a> in the
       <a href="https://sky.cs.berkeley.edu/" target="_blank">Sky Computing Lab (SkyLab)</a>.
-      I’m interested in large language model (LLM) behaviour and characteristics, as well as optimizing machine-learning systems for specialzed domains.</p>
+      I’m interested in large language model (LLM) behaviour and characteristics, as well as optimizing machine-learning systems for specialized domains.</p>

     <p>Previously, I was part of the <strong>Web Defense, Knowledge & AI</strong> team under <a href="https://www.microsoft.com/en-us/security">Microsoft Security</a>,
       where I worked on building, optimizing, and deploying <strong>Graph Neural Networks (GNNs)</strong> —